 The Scheme invests in pooled investment vehicles that allow investment managers 100% discretion to invest in a combination of shares and bonds that best achieve the stipulated benchmark.

 The Scheme made an application to the Council for Medical Schemes for an exemption from this section of the Act.
-An exemption has been granted by the Council for Medical Schemes.
+An exemption has been granted by the Council for Medical Schemes until 30 November 2022.

 26 CAPITAL COMMITMENTS